uviclibraries/surveys/images.md

 1. Select **Build** and from the drop down select **Image A/B Test**, you can similarly do this for A/B Text as well
 2. Then add your images by clicking **uploading file**.

+Notes:
+- There are other ways to add images in Survey Monkey as well.
+For instance under page description, advance editor (which looks like 3 dots), you can click insert/edit image.
+- You can also add a logo by clicking **+ Logo** at the top of the survey page.

 [Optional: Adding Audio](audio.html){: .btn .btn-blue